This Is What “Never Settle for Mediocrity” Gets Wrong

 - Increasing your capacity

-- Becoming more intentional in how you live
+- Becoming more intentional about how you live

-- Building experiences that actually feel meaningful to you
+- Creating experiences that genuinely feel meaningful to you

-When you look at it this way, growth stops being a race toward some perfect version of yourself and becomes a more human process — something that unfolds over time.
+When you see it this way, growth stops being a race toward some perfect version of yourself and becomes a more human process—something that unfolds gradually over time.

 And that process naturally includes: